-Among the piles of books that need to be read, papers that need to be written, tests that need to be studied for, and jobs that need to be worked, how on earth does one go about dating and having an active social life?
-School work (professors, colleagues, TAs, looming assignments, etc.) calls out for your attention.
-Loudly.
-So do work study jobs.
-Current friends, partners, pets, and neglected family members also will hail for your time and attention.
-But new people in your life, and those whom you have not yet met, do not make such demands.
-To make time for these will require some additional initiative on your part.
-In other words, try to notice how much of a priority new friends or prospective dates are for you right now.
-It may change on a regular basis, but when you notice it spiking for you, here are some tips to create time and space for these new opportunities.
+Among the piles of books that need to be read, papers that need to be written, tests that need to be studied for, and jobs that need to be worked, how on earth does a person go about dating and having an active social life?
+School work (professors, colleagues, teaching assistants, looming assignments, etc.) calls out for your attention — loudly.
+So do work-study jobs.
+Current friends, partners, pets, and neglected family members also may hail for your time and attention.
+But new people in your life and those whom you haven't met yet don't make such demands.
+To make time for these will require some intentionality and prioritization on your part.

-- The good news is that you are meeting people and collecting phone numbers.
-To turn these numbers into something more meaningful for you, try making a commitment to call one of these people once during the week.
+- The good news is that you're meeting people and collecting phone numbers.
+To turn these numbers into meaningful action, you could try making a commitment to call one of these people once during the week.

 - Consider using that phone call to plan a time to get together with the person.
 If you’re too busy, make it a study date or meet over a meal (studying and eating are probably activities you would be doing anyway).

 - Notice your feelings of depression.
 Do they abate some when you have social interaction?
-Use this as “positive reinforcement” for yourself.
-You’re probably more productive at school when you’re happier.
+This could be a form of positive reinforcement for yourself.
+You may find that you're more productive at school when you’re happier.
 But that aside, you deserve some social interaction and some down time.
-Reward yourself for getting things done by building quality relationships, even if it happens slowly over time, as little as once a week.
+You could reward yourself for your bits of interaction by building quality relationships, even if it happens slowly over time, as little as once a week.